 In addition to the federal privacy regulations, there are a number of state laws regarding the privacy and security of health information and personal data that are applicable to clinical laboratories.
-The compliance requirements of these laws, including the breach reporting requirements, and the penalties for violation vary widely and new privacy and security laws in this area are evolving.
+The compliance requirements of these laws, including additional breach reporting requirements, and the penalties for violation vary widely and new privacy and security laws in this area are evolving.
+Many states have also implemented genetic testing and privacy laws imposing specific patient consent requirements and protecting test results.
+In some cases, we are prohibited from conducting certain tests without a certification of patient consent by the physician ordering the test.
+Requirements of these laws and penalties for violations vary widely.
 We believe that we have taken the steps required of us to comply with health information privacy and security statutes and regulations in all jurisdictions, both state and federal.
 However, we may not be able to maintain compliance in all jurisdictions where we do business.
 Failure to maintain compliance, or changes in state or federal laws regarding privacy or security, could result in civil and/or criminal penalties and could have a material adverse effect on our business.